MitchBarnett/SalienCheat/README.md

 ## First steps

-1. Join https://steamcommunity.com/groups/SteamDB (needed to represent captures)
+1. Join any group you want
 2. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
 3. Select PHP or Python version of the script, you don't need both